koding/kdlearn/guides/postgresql-on-koding.md

     Is the server running locally and accepting connections on Unix domain socket "/var/run/postgresql/.s.PGSQL.5432"?

-To getting started with it, first of all open your Terminal, and type:
+To getting started with éostgreSQL, open your [Terminal][https://koding.com/Terminal], and type:

     username$ sudo su - postgres